 Here we removed the expensive guns and the cheapest ones.
 We wanted the devices that give the best bang for the buck.
 Unfortunately, most cheap guns lack power – power is absolutely important in our criteria.

 We mean, those guns are great, but they don’t necessarily offer the best value for money.
-They are too expensive for what they offer.
+In our opinion, they are too expensive for what they offer.

 However, we also had a change of mind about some of our all-time favorites, including Ekrin B37S – one of the strongest and best guns out there that we voted as the best massage gun of 2023.